onyx-lang/onyx-book/src/directives/if.md

 # #if

 `#if` is a *compile-time* if statement.
-It looks like a normal if statement, except its condition must be resolvable at compile time.
+It looks like a normal if statement, except its condition must be resolvable at compile-time.
 This is because it controls whether or not the body of the `#if` statement are included in the compilation.